 10. Sunbeam Steammaster with Retractable Cord

-The Sunbeam Steam Master lightweight and has a retractable cord which I thought would be cool, but it feels weak and low quality when you work with it so it doesn’t get my vote.
-My recommendation would be to spend a little more and to get better value for your money.
+The Sunbeam Steam Master is lightweight steam iron with stainless steel soleplate that has a retractable cord which I thought would be cool, but it feels weak and low quality when you work with it so it doesn’t get my vote.
+It also has a limited number of steam holes.
+The retractable cord makes life a little easier though. being a retractable cord, you can set it to your desired length and avoid some potential mishaps.
+Still, my recommendation would be to spend a little more and to get better value for your money.
 Full Review

 - Retractable cord

 - No digital temperature display

 Every year, we round up the best irons and run them through some real-world tests to find the best overall.
 Check out the video for an in-depth look at each iron.

 Check Out Our Other Reviews

 Not every steam iron works perfectly in each situation.
 What about Quilting, Travel or Commercial Use?
 That’s why we spend hours on each best rated iron, testing it for different uses.
 Check out our articles below for the top performers in each category.